Noctua NH-L9i-17xx Review (Page 2 of 4)

 In terms of dimensions, you can see the heatsink is about 23mm in height, 95mm in width, and 95mm in depth, which is identical to the standard NH-L9i.
 With the fan attached, the height increases to 37mm, which is much lower than other coolers we have taken a look at in the past.
 This CPU cooler is small enough so there is no part hanging over into other areas on the motherboard like the RAM slots or VRMs.
 As such, Noctua mentions this cooler has full compatibility without any interference with memory.
 Once again, these dimensions suggest to users that this cooler is meant to be used in tighter areas and applications like a home theater PC.

 Out of the base of the Noctua NH-L9i-17xx are two heatpipes, splitting to each side.
 The bend out and go back through the array of fins on each side.
 While it is not exactly a symmetrical design, you should be able to mount the NH-L9i-17xx in either of the two orientations without worrying of affecting cooling performance.
 The heatpipes are around 6mm in diameter, and like the base, is a copper core with a nickel plating on the outside.
-Heatpipes are supposed to efficiently lead the heat away from its source due to the low heat of vaporization, or phase change energy, of alcohol.
+Heatpipes are supposed to efficiently lead the heat away from its source due to the low heat of vaporization, or phase change energy, of the fluid inside.
 The heatpipes are aligned in a manner to spread out the heat in the single array of radiating fins.
 These pipes along with the fins and the fan attached should be able to dissipate heat quite well, but we will see if this is true in our performance tests.

 From the photo above, you can see the bottom of the Noctua NH-L9i-17xx CPU heatsink.
 Unsurprisingly, the base is very flat, which means it should rest evenly on the processor.
 After a quick inspection, I was not able to see any abnormalities, although you can see the circular milling marks.
 As such, it is important that you use some sort of thermal grease between the base and your processor to fill in these smaller gaps.
 This heatsink is composed of copper, nickel, and aluminum as we have seen from past Noctua heatsinks.
 The base and heatpipes are built using copper for best heat transfer ability with a thermal conductivity of 401 W/mK.
 The heatsink fins utilize aluminum as it is quite a bit lighter in comparison to copper.
 This compromise allows the NH-L9i-17xx to reduce its weight and thus reducing the stress on the motherboard.
 Aluminum has a thermal conductivity of 237 W/mK, which is not as optimal for heat transfer, but the trade-off is understandable.